Proudly Serving Cary, NC & Sanford, NC

 Patients generally recover from thyroid and parathyroid surgery very quickly.
 Dr. Gupta prefers a modified, minimally invasive approach with state-of-the-art monitoring equipment to minimize risks associated with surgery and to promote an early return to normal activities.
 Many patients prefer the smaller surgical scar that results from this approach.

-Dr. Gupta has had over 12 years of experience performing both benign and malignant thyroid and parathyroid surgery.
-Please call for an appointment if you need to make a decision about the right treatment choice for you.
+Dr. Pankaj Gupta has had over 12 years of experience performing both benign and malignant thyroid and parathyroid surgery in Cary, NC.
+Please contact us for an appointment if you need to make a decision about the right treatment choice for you.
+Call 919.851.7247 for our Cary office or 919-776-3834 for our Sanford office.
+Or, you can also fill out the form in our contact page.
+Our practice looks forward to serving you!